-- If you need more liquidity than bank CDs offer.
-Brokered CDs can be sold like bonds on the secondary market, allowing you to offload them whenever you need the cash.
-Bank CDs typically require you keep your money in a CD for the full maturity, otherwise you could get hit with a stiff early withdrawal penalty.
+- You need more liquidity than bank CDs offer.
+Brokered CDs can be sold like bonds on the secondary market for whenever you need the cash.
+Bank CDs typically require you keep your money in a CD for the full maturity; otherwise, you could get charged a stiff early withdrawal penalty.

-- If you want CDs from many banks in a single account.
-Brokerage firms like Fidelity and Vanguard allow you to purchase brokered CDs from several different banks at once and house them in a single brokerage account.
-This provides a wider variety of options and greater convenience.
+- You want to consolidate multiple CDs in a single account.
+Brokerage firms like Fidelity and Vanguard allow you to purchase brokered CDs from several different banks at once and house them in a single brokerage account, providing a wider variety of options and greater convenience.

-- If you want longer CD terms than typically offered at a bank.
+- The CD terms offered by banks are not long enough for your particular goals.
 CDs purchased from a brokerage can have terms of up to 20 years.
 That’s not something you’ll generally find with bank CDs.

-- If you want FDIC insurance beyond the limit of a single bank.
-The FDIC insures your money up to $250,000 per bank.
-However, you can keep CDs from multiple banks in a single brokerage account, expanding your FDIC coverage.
-But check with your broker first to make sure the brokered CD is insured.
+- The money in your bank CD isn’t fully covered by federal insurance.
+The Federal Deposit Insurance Corp.
+(FDIC) insures your money up to $250,000 per bank.
+However, you can keep CDs from multiple banks in a single brokerage account if it’s insured, expanding your FDIC coverage.

-- If you’re looking for higher rates.
+- You’re looking for higher rates.
 Historically, brokered CDs have paid more than CDs found at banks because they’re in a more competitive market.
 Though that can still be the case, it’s not a guarantee.

-Here are some situations when you might want to consider a bank CD:
+Here are some situations when a bank CD might be better:

-- If you want to take on less risk.
+- You want to take on less risk.
 Because brokered CDs can be bought and sold on the secondary market or called back before their maturity date, they are riskier investments than bank CDs.

-- If you want less complexity.
+- You want less complexity.
 Purchasing a brokered CD takes a little more research and work than investing in a CD from a well-known bank.
 Plus, closing a brokered CD early is more complicated than with a traditional bank.

-- If you need more liquidity and don’t want to risk selling on the secondary market.
+- Selling on the secondary market is too risky for your current financial situation.
 The only way to get money out of a brokered CD is to sell it.
-If you think you’ll need access to funds, you may want to consider a liquid CD or high-interest savings account.
+If you think you’ll need access to funds without the risk of selling a CD for less, you may want to consider a no-penalty, or liquid, CD or high-interest savings account.

 How to buy a brokered CD

-The first thing that you’ll need to buy a brokered CD is an account at a brokerage or another entity that sells brokered CDs.
+To buy a brokered CD, you must first have an account at a brokerage or institution that sells brokered CDs.

-Once you’ve opened your brokerage account, you can buy brokered CDs in much the same way that you purchase other investments, like stocks, bonds or mutual funds.
-You select the term of the brokered CD and the amount you’d like to put into the CD.
-If you’re buying the brokered CD on the secondary market, you can choose from the CDs available for sale.
+After opening a brokerage account, customers can buy brokered CDs in a similar way to how other investments are purchased.
+Select the term of the brokered CD and the amount you’d like to put into it.
+When shopping for a brokered CD on the secondary market, you choose from a selection of CDs available for sale.

-When choosing between brokered CDs, there are a few things that you should consider:
+When choosing between brokered CDs, there are a few important details to consider:

-- Fees: There may be fees associated with buying brokered CDs.
-Some brokerages will make you pay a fee for buying and selling CDs on the secondary market, but not for purchasing newly issued CDs, which may affect your choice of CD.
+- Fees: Some brokerages charge a fee for buying and selling CDs on the secondary market but not for purchasing newly issued CDs, which may affect your choice of CD.

-- Minimums: Most brokerages will set a minimum amount that you must invest to buy a brokered CD and may make you invest in minimum increments.
+- Minimums: Most brokerages will set a minimum amount that you must invest to buy a brokered CD and may require that you invest in minimum increments.
 Before opening a brokerage account or buying a CD, make sure you can meet the minimum investment requirement.

-- Callable vs. non-callable CDs: Your broker may offer two different types of CDs: callable CDs and non-callable CDs.
-With a callable CD, the issuer can decide to call the CD at set times.
-If it does, the issuer will pay the CD holder a set amount and close out the account.
-Typically, CD issuers will call a CD if market rates drop and they’re paying more on old CD balances than they are for newly issued CDs.
-A callable CD is less predictable than a non-callable CD.
-With a non-callable CD, an issuer must continue paying the same interest rate for the life of the CD and cannot close the account early.
+- Callable vs. noncallable CDs: With a callable CD, the issuer can call (or pay back) the CD before its maturity date.
+If it does, the issuer pays the CD holder a set amount and closes out the account.
+Typically, CD issuers call a CD if market rates drop and they’re paying more on old CD balances than they are for newly issued CDs.
+A callable CD is less predictable than a noncallable CD, which requires an issuer to continue paying the same interest rate for the life of the CD and prohibits closing the account early.

 Where to find brokered CDs